-Studies are conducted at HonorHealth Scottsdale Osborn and John C. Lincoln medical centers, which are Level 1 trauma centers accredited by the American College of Surgeons.
+Studies are conducted at HonorHealth Scottsdale Osborn Medical Center, John C. Lincoln Medical Centers and Deer Valley Medical Center, which are Level 1 trauma centers accredited by the American College of Surgeons.

 Approximately 20 studies are completed each year, and 100-plus have been done since the launch of the program.
 Topics have included:

 - The prevention of the spread of Clostridium difficile, or C. Diff, in an emergency room setting

 - First responder tourniquet study, coordinated with the City of Scottsdale Police Department and the HonorHealth Military Partnership